obsidiandynamics/socketx/README.md

 new XClientConfig().withHighWaterMark(1000);
 ```

-HWMs are discussed in more detail in the [flow control](#user-content-flow-control) section.
+HWMs are discussed in more detail in the context of [flow control](#user-content-flow-control).

 ### Connection keep-alive
 Often, in WebSocket applications, we need to know if the counter-party is still there.
 This isn't always obvious, particularly if the connection carries spurious traffic and may be idle for extended periods of time.
-The idle state poses another challenge - the TCP stack of either party may forcibly close the connection after a period of inactivity.
+The idle state poses another challenge - the TCP stack of either party, or an intermediary, may forcibly close the connection after a period of inactivity.

-The WebSocket protocol supports keep-alives using a pair of [Ping and Pong frames](https://tools.ietf.org/html/rfc6455#section-5.5.2).
-By convention, it is the responsibility of the server to send a ping frame, which should be duly reciprocated with a pong frame.
+The WebSocket protocol supports layer 7 keep-alives using a pair of [Ping and Pong frames](https://tools.ietf.org/html/rfc6455#section-5.5.2).
+By convention, it is the responsibility of the server to send a Ping frame, which should be duly reciprocated with a Pong frame from the client.

-While  giving you manual control over the ability over sending ping frames should you require it, Socket.x also offers a **scanner** that monitors connection activity and automatically sends pings during periods of inactivity.
-In addition, the scanner can forcibly terminate a connection that has been idle for too long (which also implies that it hasn't responded to a ping).
-Both the server and the client are equipped with scanners; however, only the server's scanner will initiate a ping.
+Socket.x gives you manual control over sending Ping frames, should you require it.
+However, Socket.x also offers a **scanner** that monitors connection activity and automatically sends Pings during periods of inactivity.
+In addition, the scanner can forcibly terminate a connection that has been idle for too long (which also implies that it hasn't responded to a Ping).
+Both the server and the client are equipped with scanners; however, only the server's scanner will initiate a Ping.
 Both scanners are capable of terminating idle connections.

 The following snippet configures the scanner's maximum keep-alive interval and idle timeouts (all times are in milliseconds):
 ```java